Assassination of Charlie Kirk: Domestic response

 Johnson held a 30-second moment of silence in the US House of Representatives for Kirk, observed by all House members.
 Following disagreements on the floor, the event descended into partisan rancor and accusations by both sides.
 Defense Secretary Pete Hegseth said that The Pentagon is "tracking ... very closely" any civilian and military employee who is a Kirk detractor or who celebrated his death, to impose punishment.
-Deputy Secretary of State Christopher Landau urged social media users to turn in foreign residents of the U.S. who mocked or celebrated Kirk's death.
+Deputy Secretary of State Christopher Landau urged social media users to turn in foreign residents of the US who mocked or celebrated Kirk's death.

 Elon Musk said in a video clip that "people of the left" were celebrating Kirk's death, commenting: "Whether you choose violence or not, violence is coming to you.
 You either fight back or you die."
 At the end of September, Musk called the Anti-Defamation League (ADL) a "hate group" and accused it of being anti-Christian in nature.
-This came after the assassination brought new attention to the ADL's historical work on right-wing antisemitism and other alleged extremism which included TPUSA and Kirk.
+This came after the assassination brought new attention to the ADL's inclusion of TPUSA, Kirk and the extremist Christian Identity movement in its documentation of alleged right-wing extremism and racism.
 Following the backlash from Musk and other prominent conservatives, the FBI cut ties with the ADL and Director Kash Patel made a statement condemning the ADL.
-ADL announced that it was retiring its "Glossary of Extremism" because "an increasing number of entries in the Glossary were outdated."
+ADL announced that it was retiring its "Glossary of Extremism" because "an increasing number of entries in the Glossary were outdated".

+On September 10, 2026, governor of Utah Spencer Cox designated it "Charlie Kirk Day" in the state to mark the one-year anniversary of Kirk's death.

 International responses

 Kirk's death garnered messages of condolence from world leaders and foreign politicians.
-Argentine president Javier Milei, Australian prime minister Anthony Albanese, British prime minister Keir Starmer and foreign secretary Yvette Cooper, Canadian prime minister Mark Carney, Czech prime minister Petr Fiala, the French foreign ministry, Georgian president Mikheil Kavelashvili and prime minister Irakli Kobakhidze, Hungarian prime minister Viktor Orbán, Israeli prime minister Benjamin Netanyahu, Italian prime minister Giorgia Meloni, Mexican president Claudia Sheinbaum, New Zealand deputy prime minister David Seymour, Polish president Karol Nawrocki, Scottish first minister John Swinney, Swedish deputy prime minister Ebba Busch, and the Vatican City secretary of state Pietro Parolin offered their condolences and condemned the shooting.
+Argentine president Javier Milei, Australian prime minister Anthony Albanese, British prime minister Keir Starmer and foreign secretary Yvette Cooper, Canadian prime minister Mark Carney, Czech prime minister Petr Fiala, the French foreign ministry, Georgian president Mikheil Kavelashvili and prime minister Irakli Kobakhidze, Hungarian prime minister Viktor Orbán, Israeli prime minister Benjamin Netanyahu, Italian prime minister Giorgia Meloni, Mexican president Claudia Sheinbaum, New Zealand deputy prime minister David Seymour, Polish president Karol Nawrocki, Scottish first minister John Swinney, Serbian president Aleksandar Vučić, Swedish deputy prime minister Ebba Busch, and the Vatican City secretary of state Pietro Parolin offered their condolences and condemned the shooting.
 Salvadoran president Nayib Bukele criticized the media's coverage of the event.
 Paraguayan president Santiago Peña paid tribute to Kirk during a speech commemorating the 138th anniversary of the ruling Colorado Party.
 Pope Leo XIV expressed concern about political violence and prayed for Kirk and his family.
+Ukrainian president Volodymyr Zelenskyy cited the assassination as an example of "headlines about violent attacks happening all around the world" and offered his condolences during the 80th session of the United Nations General Assembly on September 24.
 Russian president Vladimir Putin offered his condolences and called the assassination a "disgusting crime".